Allen Case: Career

 After he left SMU, Case sang on a television program in Dallas, and then toured in musicals.
 Following those experiences, he traveled to New York to audition for the Arthur Godfrey's Talent Scouts program.

 Case signed a contract with Columbia Records in 1955, and performed on the first studio cast recording of the Gershwins' musical Oh, Kay!
 He starred in his first Broadway show, Reuben, Reuben.
 He also toured with musicals, including South Pacific, Damn Yankees, and My Fair Lady.

 In addition to starring in The Deputy, Case was one of the "friends" on Arthur Godfrey and His Friends.

 Case made more than 30 television appearances between 1958 and 1982.
 Case made three guest appearances on the CBS courtroom drama series Perry Mason, including the role of defendant Adam Conrad in the 1964 episode, "The Case of the Ruinous Road".

 In the 1965–1966 season, Case co-starred as Frank James with Christopher Jones in the ABC Western series The Legend of Jesse James.
+In 1969, Case played Sheriff Pat Garritt in the epiosode "Billy The KId' in the TV show "Time Tunnel."